Aleksander Radler: Life

 Radler completed his doctoral studies in theology at the University of Lund in 1977 with a thesis on the work of Friedrich Schleiermacher.
 From 1982 to 1985 he was a professor at Åbo Akademi University in Finland.
 In 1988, he habilitated with an examination on the work of Erik Gustaf Geijer.
 In October of the same year, he was appointed professor of theology at the University of Jena with the support of the Stasi.
 In 1991, he took up a new position as professor of Systematic Ecumenical Theology and Ethics at the Martin Luther University of Halle-Wittenberg.
 In 1994, the Berlin pastor Dietmar Linke made public evidence of Radler's activity as a Stasi informant.
 Shortly thereafter in 1995, Radler gave up his professorship and returned to Sweden, where he became kyrkoherde (chief pastor) in Burträsk.
 In addition, he was a member of the parish council for the Christian Democrats and associate professor at Umeå University.
-In 2011, the Swedish historian Birgitta Almgren described his case in her book Inte bara spy ...
-Stasi infiltration i Sverige under kalla kriget ("Not just spies ...
+In 2011, the Swedish historian Birgitta Almgren described his case in her book Inte bara spioner ...
+Stasi-infiltration i Sverige under kalla kriget ("Not just spies ...
 Stasi infiltration in Sweden during the Cold War") without revealing his name.
 Finally in the spring of 2012, the newspaper Expressen published a story identifying IM "Thomas" with Aleksander Radler.
 He denied culpability but resigned his parish office later that year after the Swedish Church launched an investigation into his case.

 On November 23, 2014, MDR Fernsehen screened the hour-long documentary Der Stasimann in Schweden ("The Stasi Man in Sweden") by Ryszard Solarz about Radler and his work for the Stasi.
 Radler was not available for an interview for this film.